hzsolt21/hzsolt21.github.io/_drafts/wifimachine.markdown

 -SSH in with a Phone

-Seems simple, let's do it.
+Seems simple, so, let's do it.

 <h2>Orange</h2>